Clydebank F.C. (1965): Decline and ending

-The club was in financial difficulties by the 1994-95 season, posting a deficit of £120,000 at the end of the season.
-By 1996 regulations brought in following the Taylor Report meant that facilities at New Kilbowie were no longer suitable for a professional football.
+The club was in financial difficulties by the 1994–95 season, posting a deficit of £120,000 at the end of the season.
+By 1996 regulations brought in following the Taylor Report meant that facilities at New Kilbowie were no longer suitable for professional football.
 New Kilbowie was sold by the Steedmans in 1996 and a promised new stadium in the town failed to materialise.
 Clydebank spent six years playing "home" games at first Boghead Park in Dumbarton, followed by Cappielow Park in Greenock, with the inevitable decline in support.
-During their time at Boghead Park, the Steedman family sold the club to Dr John Hall, a Bermuda-based businessman.
+During their time at Boghead Park, the Steedman family sold the club to John Hall, a Bermuda-based businessman.
 The proceeds from Kilbowie Park were used to set up schools for the sport in America.

 When the combined efforts of United Clydebank Supporters (UCS), the Football Association of Ireland, the Scottish Football Association and the Scottish Football League brought about the rejection of a move to Dublin, the owners made a number of attempts to relocate the club as a franchise to a number of alternative towns — including Galashiels and Carlisle.
 During this period, the club were reduced to operating from a single cramped portable cabin.

 At the end of the 1999–2000 season, Clydebank were relegated from the First Division after winning just one game all season achieving only 10 points.

 The club's SFL and SFA identity finally disappeared in 2002.
 After the liquidation of Airdrieonians, a consortium led by Jim Ballantyne put forward a bid to fill the vacancy in the SFL and build a new club in Airdrie from scratch.
 That bid was unsuccessful, but the new club then turned their attention to buying out Clydebank's few assets from their administrators.
 Having outbid UCS for them, the club was moved to Airdrie as Airdrie United and under that title took their place in the Second Division for the 2002–03 season.